Find Spot record 0144005000 - THAMES AT AMERDEN

 Description

-Sherd from large storage jar found in Thames in 1890's & inscribed with a graffito in Greek.
-Probably from a cinerary urn of a roman mule vetinerary physician.
+Sherd from large storage jar found in the River Thames at Amerden in the 1890's & presented to the British Museum in 1899.
+The sherd was inscribed with 3 lines of a graffito in Greek capitals.
+Probably from a cinerary urn of a Roman mule vetinerary physician, whose name ended '-antius'.
 (Further discussion & illustration) (B13).

 Sources (1)